MicrosoftDocs/power-platform/power-platform/guidance/coe/overview.md

     ![Developer Compliance Center canvas app](media/coe4.PNG "Developer Compliance Center canvas app")

 1. Embrace your maker community and develop a nurture and adoption strategy.
-Think about how to onboard new makers; organize internal events such as show-and-tell sessions, training workshops, and hackathons; and put together templates and best practices for your makers to use.<!--Lee Gu again.-->
+Think about how to onboard new makers; organize internal events such as show-and-tell sessions, training workshops, and hackathons; and put together templates and best practices for your makers to use.

     ![Email to welcome new makers](media/coe6.PNG "Email to welcome new makers")